MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/javascript/index.md

 ## Handling successes
 In general successes are automatically processed by the framework to allow the rest of the application to continue.

-Optionally you can also choose to do something before the framework closes the challenge handler flow, by implementing `WLChallengeHandler`'s `processSuccess()`.
+Optionally you can also choose to do something before the framework closes the challenge handler flow, by implementing `createSecurityCheckChallengeHandler`'s `handleSuccess()`.
 Here again, the content and structure of the `success` JSON object depends on what the security check sends.

 In the `PinCodeAttemptsCordova` sample application, the success does not contain any additional data.